 If you can climb up the height of a gutter, you can get on the carriage.
 We often have people in wheelchairs and we can lift them onto the carriage if necessary.
 If you are concerned, please contact us.
 We’ll do everything we can to make sure everyone in your group can experience the fun of a carriage ride.

 We understand that some carriage operations in other places may have dubious reputations.
 Our whole operation is determined by the health and happiness of our horses.
 We only work in low speed areas of Hobart and we have carefully assessed all our routes for safety.
-Our horses are very used to traffic and people and they very quickly learn that traffic may be loud but it is not harmful and they very quickly learn to ignore it, just as we humans do.
+Our horses are very used to traffic and people.
+They accept that traffic may be loud but it is not harmful and they very quickly learn to ignore it, just as we humans do.
 Our horses are carefully and incrementally trained to work in the city.
 We take the time to expose them to various distractions and to develop trust between horse and human.
 Once this trust is established, the horse will accept that the driver will be the leader and will not put them in danger.
 Hobart has some of the cleanest air in the world, which you’ll be able to notice the moment you set foot here.
 Our departure point on Salamanca Place is open to beautiful sea breezes.
 There are no traffic fumes to breathe here!
 Remembering that our horses are discards from the racing industry, their future was very limited until they found homes with us.
 Rest assured they are loved by us and the public and they really enjoy the attention!
 Come up and pat them anytime and you’ll see what we mean.
-We use two horses to pull our carriage, not because of the weight they pull but they keep each other company.
+We use two horses to pull our carriage, not because of the weight they pull but to keep each other company.
 An average 16 hand horse weighs 500kg.
-Our horses weigh around 500-600kg and stand up to 17.1 hands high (that’s over 6 foot 3 inches at the shoulder!)
+Our horses weigh around 500-600kg and stand up to 17.1 hands high.
 They are fit, strong and have incredible stamina.
 A horse can pull 2.5 times its own weight, so that’s 1500kg for one horse.
 Pulling a carriage is much easier than carrying a rider; much like pushing a heavy weight in a wheelbarrow is much easier than carrying that weight.
 You may wonder why the horse is covered in so many harness straps.
 Much like carrying a properly fitted backpack makes carrying weight easier for a person, the harness helps to distribute the weight evenly and prevents stress and soreness on the shoulders, back and chest.
 The blinkers (or winkers) on the bridle which prevent the horse from seeing behind them are not, contrary to popular opinion, so that the horse doesn't get scared by what it is pulling.
 The blinkers aid in keeping the horse travelling straight and help to minimise distractions which is essential working in traffic.
 The horses definitely know they're pulling a carriage and they're certainly not scared or worried by it.